michaeloverman/UdacityC-/CppND-Capstone-Snake-Game-master/README.md

 For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.

-* The project uses move semantics to move data, instead of copying it, where possible.
+* The project uses move semantics to move data, instead of copying it, where possible:
+ - Game::Run moves promise to Game::OpeningScreen

 For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.